microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 # Deploy Store App to AKS

-Let's continue in the Azure Cloud Shell and use kubectl to deploy the aks-store-demo application to AKS.
 There is a [YAML manifest](https://github.com/Azure-Samples/aks-store-demo/blob/main/aks-store-quickstart.yaml) in the repo that contains the deployment and service resources for the store-front, order-service, and product-service, and RabbitMQ.
+We will deploy this manifest to the AKS cluster.

 ## Updating Deployment manifests

 Before we deploy the manifest, we need to make a few changes.
 The manifest in the repo references the images on GHCR.
 We need to replace the image references with the images we imported to ACR.

-In the Azure Cloud Shell, run the following command to download the YAML file.
+Run the following command to download the YAML file.

 ```bash
 curl -o aks-store-quickstart.yaml https://raw.githubusercontent.com/Azure-Samples/aks-store-demo/main/aks-store-quickstart.yaml
 ```

-Next, run the following **sed** command to replace all instances of `ghcr.io/azure-samples` with `${ACR_NAME}.azurecr.io` and the tag `latest` with `1.2.0` in the aks-store-quickstart.yaml file.
+Run the following command to replace all instances of `ghcr.io/azure-samples` with `${ACR_NAME}.azurecr.io` and the tag `latest` with `1.2.0` in the aks-store-quickstart.yaml file.

 ```bash
 sed -i -e "s|ghcr.io/azure-samples/\(.*\):latest|${ACR_NAME}.azurecr.io/\1:1.2.0|g" aks-store-quickstart.yaml